LogtalkDotOrg/logtalk3/examples/NOTES.md

 	example of representation and handling of relations using events;
 	illustrates how to use events to avoid breaking object encapsulation

+- `carengines`
+	example of category composition (extension of categories by other categories) using car engines

 - `cc`
 	example of using conditional compilation directives to write code portable across several back-end Prolog compilers